DualSpeechLM: Towards Unified Speech Understanding and Generation via Dual Speech Token Modeling with Large Language Models: D. Model Configuration

 \subsection{USTokenizer Configuration}

 In USTokenizer, the Whisper-medium encoder~\footnote{https://github.com/openai/whisper} first extracts 50-dimensional features.
 After applying a 2$\times$ downsampling, we encode one second of 16kHz audio into 25 frames.
 We set the codebook size to 1024, which results in a bitrate of 250 bps.
 We train the tokenizer using a frozen llama3.2-1B \cite{dubey2024llama} model for the understanding-driven loss.
 USTokenizer is trained on 4 NVIDIA A100-40GB GPUs for 500k steps with the configurations listed in Table~\ref{config:tokenizer}.
 For weighting hyperparameter in $\mathcal{L}_{\text{USTokenizer}}$, we set $\alpha$, $\beta$, and $\gamma$ as 1, 5 and 45 respectively during training.
+Lower $\mathcal{L}_{\text{reconstruction}}$ degrades generation performance, while lower $\mathcal{L}_{\text{Under}}$ harms understanding, which is similar to the trends observed in Table~\ref{ablation_for_generation} and Table~\ref{ablation_for_understanding}.
+Moreover, removing the speech emotion recognition (SER) task results in a 9\% drop in emotion accuracy within SpeechLM, indicating that task supervision has an influence on the encoded token information.
 We adopt AdamW~\cite{loshchilov2017decoupled} ($\beta_1 = 0.9$, $\beta_2 = 0.999$) as the optimizer, with a peak learning rate of $3\mathrm{e}{-5}$, a minimum learning rate of $1\mathrm{e}{-5}$, weight decay of $0.05$, and 3,000 warmup steps at the start learning rate of $1\mathrm{e}{-6}$.
 After the warmup stage, the learning rate is scheduled with cosine decay.